-In a recent meeting of the National Council of Deans of Engineering and Applied Science (NCDEAS) in Ottawa, Dr. Greg Naterer, dean, Faculty of Engineering and Applied Science, completed his two-year term as chair of NCDEAS.
-Dr. Naterer served as vice-chair from 2013 to 2015 and chair from 2015 to 2017.
+In a recent meeting of the National Council of Deans of Engineering and Applied Science (NCDEAS) in Ottawa, Memorial’s dean of the Faculty of Engineering and Applied Science completed his two-year term as chair.

-“This initiative aims to shift the emphasis of undergraduate education from what students are taught to learning outcomes and resulting graduate attributes,” explained Dr. Naterer.
+“This initiative aims to shift the emphasis of undergraduate education from what students are taught to learning outcomes and resulting graduate attributes,” said Dr. Naterer.

 “The pilot project aims to improve the flexibility of educational innovation in engineering programs, alternate modes of program delivery and ways to better prepare students for a range of careers in an increasingly globalized world.”

-Dr. Naterer also led new advocacy initiatives to the federal government for the importance of engineering in innovation and productivity in Canada, and he launched a new liaison committee with NSERC to engage a broad range of stakeholders including industry and government.
+Dr. Naterer also led new advocacy initiatives to the federal government for the importance of engineering in innovation and productivity in Canada, and he launched a new liaison committee with National Sciences and Engineering Research Council to engage a broad range of stakeholders including industry and government.

-At the same meeting, Dr. Ishwar K. Puri, dean of engineering at McMaster University, was elected as chair of the council and Dr. Jim Nicell, dean of engineering at McGill University, was elected as vice chair.
+At the same meeting, Dr. Ishwar K. Puri, dean of engineering, McMaster University, was elected as chair of the council; Dr. Jim Nicell, dean of engineering, McGill University, was elected as vice chair.
 Chairs, vice chairs and past chairs serve NCDEAS in those roles for terms lasting two years.

 “Canadian engineering deans serve a key role in facilitating excellence and promoting a shared vision of engineering education and research at the national level.
 To be globally competitive, Canada needs more engineers who are particularly equipped to address the complex challenges and opportunities of a changing world,” said the three deans in a joint statement.